arishorts/my-tech-blog/README.md

 ## Usage:

+to use the deployed app go to the website and follow below instructions: https://arishorts-mytechblog.herokuapp.com/

 1. When a user first visits the website, they are directed to the homepage which displays a list of recent blog posts.
    ![alt text](./assets/images/demo.JPG)
 2. The user can click on any of the blog post titles to read the full post.